sneha3799/GAN-MNIST/README.md

 # GAN-MNIST

-Trained a GAN of 2k epochs on MNIST dataset.
+Trained a GAN with 2k epochs on MNIST dataset.
 Got an accuracy of 80%.